Back to all posts

 You should never smell sewage in your home.
 That distinct, foul odor is a major warning sign that something is wrong with your drain lines.
 The smell is caused by sewer gas escaping from your pipes, which can happen when a blockage forces waste and contaminated water back up into your home.
 Beyond being extremely unpleasant, these gases can contain harmful bacteria and pose a health risk to your family.
 If you notice bubbling water or a sewage smell coming from your basement floor drain, don’t ignore it.
 It’s a direct indication of a backup that needs to be addressed right away.

-The Water Keeps Rising
+Red Flag #3: The Water Level Keeps Rising

 Is water actively coming out of the drain and not stopping?
 This is one of the most urgent plumbing situations you can face.
 A drain that is continuously backing up means there is a significant blockage that is preventing any wastewater from leaving your home.
 Continuing to use any water will only make the flooding worse, leading to extensive water damage, mold growth, and costly cleanup.
 If you see water steadily rising from your basement drain, you need emergency plumbing help immediately.
 Turn off your main water supply if you can do so safely and call a professional.